 When there is so much choice, it is difficult to understand who the key players are, what the most scenic or picturesque wineries are and which wineries you should put on your “top winery” list.
 So let me help you – along with the combined knowledge and experience of my father (a wine producer himself) and my sister’s husband – to suggest the best wineries near Barcelona.

-Tip: the best way to explore the area is by car.
+Tip: the best way to explore the wine regions near Barcelona is by car.
 So check out these tips for renting a car in Spain to help you choose.

-1. To understand the origins of organic wines in Spain – Albet i Noya
+1. The best winery to understand the origins of organic wines in Spain – Albet i Noya

 2. Spanish wine royalty and one of the most acclaimed wineries in Europe – Torres